I am my own special creation

 - Referenced in Basic Instructions, when Mullet Boss says that his great-aunt was a professional vaudeville "hook-dodger" — "she started as a bad singer, and the act evolved from there".

 - Futurama: Zoidberg is doing stand up at the Apollo and gets the hook.
-He tries to avoid it only to have another one whack him in the head and pull him away.
+He breaks it with his claw, only to have another one whack him in the head and pull him away while he's groggy from the blow.

-- In one episode of Batman The Animated Series, a disguised Joker shows up on stage and starts performing at a stand-up comedy competition — right as the judges are about to announce the winner.
+- Batman: The Animated Series: In "Make 'Em Laugh", a disguised Joker shows up on stage and starts performing at a stand-up comedy competition — right as the judges are about to announce the winner.
 He gets pulled off stage with one of these on the grounds that since he hadn't registered as a participant, he had no business being there.
-A year later, Joker steals some mind control chips from the Mad Hatter, uses them to turn the judges into third-rate supervillains, and arranges for himself to be the only contestant in that year's competition - with his henchmen as the new judges.
+A year later, Joker steals some mind control chips from the Mad Hatter, uses them to turn the judges into third-rate supervillains, and arranges for himself to be the only contestant in that year's competition -- with his henchmen as the new judges.

 - In one episode of Foster's Home for Imaginary Friends, Wilt is making a spectacular mess of his introductory speech to a talent show, and gets pulled off in this manner when he's so flustered he can no longer even apologise for his mistakes coherently.
 Madame Foster then comments how he was much better than last year.

 - In the Merrie Melodies short "Hamateur Night", Egghead gets pulled away by a hook.
 When he comes back again, two hooks are used.
 Later, when he comes back a third time, three hooks are used, with an extra hook coming in to get his hat.